ducktrshessami/code-refactor/README.md

 # horiseon-info
-This repo contains the HTML and CSS for the Horiseon homepage.
+This repo contains the HTML and styling for the Horiseon homepage.

+The page showcases this service's uses and benefits.

 ## Horiseon
 A service that helps with: